 While you are brushing your teeth, use your other hand to put away some of your cosmetics and bottles?

-Anytime you find yourself just idly waiting, then look around and see what you can do instead.
+Anytime you find yourself just idly waiting, then look around and see what one-minute chore can do instead.

 A Good Rug